This post may contain affiliate links. Please read my disclaimer for more information.

 What type of portafilter does it have?

-Now, you might wonder if a portafilter is the same for every machine, but super-automatic espresso machines have a variation to offer you.
-Before concluding the variant, let’s understand what a portafilter exactly is.
+Now, you might wonder if a portafilter is the same for every machine, but there are variations.
+Before we continue, let’s go over what a portafilter is.

 The portafilter is a basket molded with a handle to carry ground coffee for the brewing process.
-When you attach the portafilter in the group head, the brewing initiates at the junction.
+When you attach the portafilter to the group head, pressurized water is able to go through the coffee grounds and extract your espresso.

 Many machines with built-in grinders come with a portafilter cradle to hold the ground or come with an enclosed system.
 You can attach the portafilter and allow auto-dosing and auto-tamping in an enclosed system.